uwdeeprlcourse/drl_hw1/setup/README.md

 $ source ~/.bash_profile
 $ source activate hw1-env
 ```
+Mujoco-py seems to require specific versions of GCC installed for MacOS.
+Assuming you have Homebrew installed https://brew.sh/, you can install the correct GCC version with the command ```brew install gcc --without-multilib```.
+This may involve uninstalling other versions of GCC that may have been previously installed with ```brew remove gcc@6``` for example.
+You can see which brew packages were already installed with ```brew list```.

 ## Windows

 We recommend using Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 This gives you a Linux environment within Windows without the overhead of a Virtual Machine.
-In addition, you will need a X-Windows Server. https://sourceforge.net/projects/vcxsrv/ VcXsrv is one option if you don't already have one; if you use this you'll have to configure it to not use it's native OpenGL.
+In addition, you will need a X-Windows Server. https://sourceforge.net/projects/vcxsrv/ VcXsrv is one option if you don't already have one; if you use this you'll have to configure it to not use it's native OpenGL. https://mobaxterm.mobatek.net/ also works, and lets you select which graphics card you are using as well.

 You can then start up the Bash prompt through WSL (Start menu -> Ubuntu), and follow the linux instructions above.

-When you are testing, you will have to set the DISPLAY env variable:
+When you are testing, you will have to set the DISPLAY environment variable, which will most likely be :0.0

 ```
 $ export DISPLAY=:0.0
 ```

-This variable can also be set in your .bashrc if you'd like.
+This variable can also be set in your WSL .bashrc if you'd like.

-## Known Issues
+## Known Issues and Troubleshooting

 - Visualization in linux: If the linux system has a GPU, then mujoco-py does not automatically preload the correct drivers.
 We added an alias `MJPL` in bashrc (see instructions) which stands for mujoco pre-load.
 When runing any python script that requires rendering, prepend the execution with MJPL.
 ```